 The Surf Ranch is an artificial wave pool created in 2015 in Lemoore, California, to provide the perfect wave for surfing activities.
 The pool is about 2,000 ft long and 250 ft wide and chemical treatment is performed to maintain water cleanliness and a neutral pH.
 However, the treatment, using sulfuric acid 93% (10ppm dosage) polymer with aluminum chloro hydrate 40-50% and sodium hypochlorite or hypochlorite acid (0.5-1.2ppm of Cl-) creates an acidic environment resulting in corrosion of metallic structures immersed in the water.
 The resulting corrosion products have a direct impact on the water quality and the corrosion extent may affect the mechanical integrity of the metallic supports.

-The scope of work of this site visit comprised performing a corrosion survey on the following structures: net piles, vehicle supports, and walkway gratings.
-The goal was to inspect and assess all submerged metallic supports as indicated below:
+The scope of work of this site visit comprised performing a corrosion survey on the following structures: Net piles, vehicle supports and walkway gratings.
+The goal was to inspect and assess all submerged metallic supports.

 The above assets include the anchor bolts, nuts, and all the tension wires supporting the net posts.